cwendorf/EASI/B-TutorialExamples/OneWay/README.md

 ---

-## Factorial Between-Subjects Example
+## OneWay (Single-Factor Between-Subjects) Example

-### Overview of the Examples
+### Overview of this Example

-The **FactorialBetweenSubjects** documents and files analyze an example of a single-factor between-subjects design.
+The **OneWay** documents and files analyze an example of a single-factor between-subjects design.

 - The example is duplicated both using raw data input and summary statistics input
 - The example includes estimation, plots, significance tests, and effect sizes
 - The example contains a data file, a syntax file, a text output file, and graphs

-### Included Examples
+### Details of this Example

+The [**ONEWAY-DATA-EXAMPLE.md**](./ONEWAY-DATA-EXAMPLE.md) file uses raw data input.
-The [**FACTORIAL-BETWEEN-SUBJECTS-SUMMARY-EXAMPLE.md**](./FACTORIAL-BETWEEN-SUBJECTS-SUMMARY-EXAMPLE.md) file uses summary statistics input.
+The [**ONEWAY-SUMMARY-EXAMPLE.md**](./ONEWAY-SUMMARY-EXAMPLE.md) file uses summary statistics input.

 These analyses include the following:

-- Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
+- Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor)
-- Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)
-- Analyses of Main Effects (equivalent to a comparison analysis of marginal means for each factor in the design)
+- Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)
-- Analyses of the Interaction (equivalent to comparisons analysis of the simple effects)
+- Analyses of a Group Contrast (equivalent to a contrast analysis of all levels of a factor)

 ## References